Skip to content

 Create a file index.ts:

-// Replace with your server URL and client key
+// Replace with your server URL and anon key (from .env file)

 async function main() {